 An important part of the operating rules of the VASP trust network is the standardization of common technical solutions relevant to the shared goals of the trust network.
-For example, in relation to the questions of key ownership information and key operator information, the members should develop a common certificate practices statement (CPS) and certificate profile (CP) for the public key certificates within the trust network.
+For example, in relation to the questions of key ownership information and key operator information, the members should develop a common CPS and certificate profile (CP) for the public-key certificates within the trust network.
 The operating rules should define all aspects and phases of public-key management lifecycle for all members of the VASP trust network.

 There are several technical decisions regarding the certificate features that can be defined or expressed through the certificate profile.
 For example, the certificate profile could narrow the permitted usage of the public-private keys to that of signatures only (not encryption).
-Additional VASP-specific extension could be defined that may limit usage of the public-private keys to only specific blockchain systems (e.g. can be used to sign transactions only for the Ethereum network).
+Additional VASP-specific extension could be defined that may limit usage of the public-private keys to only specific blockchain systems (e.g., can be used to sign transactions only for the Ethereum network).

-9.3 Expanding the Discoverability & Reachability of VASPs
+9.3.
+Expanding the discoverability and reachability of VASPs

-Following from Section 8, there are several possible areas of innovation pertaining to the exchange of VASP-related information - within a trust network and across trust networks (inter-network as shown in Figure 6) - for the purpose of expanding the discoverability and reachability of VASPs.
-The ability for a VASP to broadcast a query to the trust network in search for a public key certificate of a beneficiary represents an innovative function that promotes scaling of VASP services.
-Queries should lead to responses that indicate whether an originator/beneficiary is associated with a VASP within the local trust network, or with a VASP in a different trust network.
+Following on from Sec.
+8, there are several possible areas of innovation pertaining to the exchange of VASP-related information - within a trust network and across trust networks (inter-network as shown in Fig. 6) - for the purpose of expanding the discoverability and reachability of VASPs.
+The ability for a VASP to broadcast a query to the trust network in search for a public-key certificate of a beneficiary represents an innovative function that promotes scaling of VASP services.
+Queries should lead to responses that indicate whether an originator/beneficiary is associated with a VASP within the local trust network or with a VASP in a different trust network.

-Standard protocols exist today to allow access to certificate stores via a HTTP/SSL connection [39].
-However, additional technical extension need to be developed that allow VASPs in a trust network to exchange lists of serial numbers (or valid certificates) as well as list of public keys.
-These periodic exchanges or broadcasts in the trust network can be based on incremental changes - so called "deltas" (akin to Delta CRLs in [16]) - in order to minimize bandwidth consumption.
+Standard protocols exist today to allow access to certificate stores via a HTTP/SSL connection (Gutmann, 2006).
+However, additional technical extension needs to be developed that allows VASPs in a trust network to exchange lists of serial numbers (or valid certificates) as well as list of public keys.
+These periodic exchanges or broadcasts in the trust network can be based on incremental changes - so-called "deltas" [akin to Delta CRLs in Cooper et al. (2008) - in order to minimize bandwidth consumption.